Bahia: Economy

 In 2004, Bahia comprised 4.9% of the economic activity of Brazil and it has the biggest GDP of the states of the North and Northeast.
 The industrial sector is the largest component of GDP at 48.5%, followed by the service sector at 40.8%.
 Agriculture represents 10.7% of GDP (2004).
 Bahia exports: chemicals 22.4%, fuel 17.5%, mineral metallics 13%, paper 9.4%, cacao 5.6%, vehicles 4.8%, soybean 4.5% (2002).
 In addition to important agricultural and industrial sectors, the state also has considerable mineral and petroleum deposits.
 In recent years, soy cultivation has increased substantially in the state.
-Bahia is the sixth largest economy in the country.

 During the colonial and imperial periods, Bahia was a center of Brazilian sugarcane production and slave trading.
 In the 19th century, the Bay of All Saints was also a whaling spot, as some species of whales used the bay as a mating ground.
 By that time, the province was also growing cotton, coffee, and tobacco with great success. mandioc, rice, beans, and corn, saffron, oranges, mangoes, and other fruit were grown for local consumption.
 The arid interior was mostly used for cattle-farming, but this was ruined by a series of droughts caused in part by the custom of starting annual wildfires to improve the grass.
 Diamonds, gold, and amethysts were panned for in the rivers, while coal was mined on Itaparica. cacao was being farmed by the time of the First World War.
-As late as the mid-1950s, the Bahian economy could be considered a typical example of the primary-exporting model, which followed the subsistence production.
-For ten years, this dynamic was led by the cocoa crop, that used to be the state's main product and its most important source of income.
-With the acceleration of the industrialisation process in the 1970s, which started in the 1950s, the productive structure began to change.
-This process, which was not limited to the regional market, was inserted in the Brazilian industry matrix through the chemical (specially petrochemical) and metallurgical segment.
-Consequently, for the last twenty years, it grew more than the national average, due to the fact that the state was previously below the average level.
-The industrial sector is the main contributor to this growth, when the investments that was being made was in the chemical, petrochemical and automotive segment, and in agroindustry and food production.
+It grew more than the national average, because the state was previously below the average level.